cctbx/cctbx_project/README.md

 ./bootstrap.py --help
 ```

-Note, in the past boostrap required that the first python binary in your path be python version 2, or else it will fail.
+Note, in the past bootstrap required that the first python binary in your path be python version 2, or else it will fail.
 Verify this by running

 ```
 python -c "import sys;print (sys.version_info[0])"